Request accessible format of this publication.

 The nominated industrial award or agreement must be appropriate for the workplace and the proposed apprenticeship/traineeship.

-Pursuant to Sections 9 and 13 of the A&T Act, an employer must have the capacity to provide the work-based component of the required training in the relevant vocation.
-This "capacity" includes, but is not limited to appropriate:
+Pursuant to Sections 9 and 13 of the Apprenticeship and Traineeship Act 2001, an employer must have the capacity to provide the work-based component of the required training in the relevant vocation.
+This "capacity" includes, but is not limited to appropriate range of work, facilities, and equipment, qualified and/or experienced and/or licenced supervisors and level of supervision.

 The employer must be able to provide work-based training across the range of competencies relevant to the approved vocation.
 Where the employer does not have a sufficient range of work, an apprenticeship or traineeship will only be approved if the assessing officer is satisfied that the employer has put in place appropriate arrangements to allow the apprentice or trainee to obtain sufficient experience and on-the-job training so that the full range of competencies are covered.

-Specific supervisory requirements are not identified in the A&T Act.
+Specific supervisory requirements are not identified in the Apprenticeship and Traineeship Act 2001.
 Some industrial awards or agreements specify ratios of qualified supervisors for each apprentice or trainee.
-Minimum requirements for supervision in certain industries may also be set by Safework NSW or by industry-specific regulations or licensing arrangements.
+Minimum requirements for supervision in certain industries may be set by SafeWork NSW specific regulations such as industry standards or licensing arrangements by NSW Department of Fair Trading.
 Employers must comply with these requirements.

 A workplace supervisor must be someone who is trade qualified in the vocation being undertaken.
-The A&T Act defines a qualified tradesperson as:
+The Apprenticeship and Traineeship Act 2001 defines a qualified tradesperson as:

 The following considerations should be taken into account when assessing the level of supervision available for an apprenticeship or traineeship: